llm-bible/llm-bible.github.io/_publications/bulatov2023scaling.markdown

 citations: 17
 bibkey: bulatov2023scaling
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2304.11062'}]
-tags: [Transformer, Language Modeling, Applications]
+tags: [Applications, Transformer, Language Modeling]
 ---
 A major limitation for the broader scope of problems solvable by transformers is the quadratic scaling of computational complexity with input size.
 In this